 - The practice and education members must have had at least two years of work experience

-- The practice and education members must hold the CNL credential
+- The practice and education members must hold an active CNL credential

 - The consumer/public member has been or is a potential consumer of the CNL’s services and has experience with public advocacy; the consumer/public member is not a Registered Nurse.